SuLab/WikidataIntegrator/README.md

 # Examples (fast run mode) #
 In order to use the fast run mode, you need to know the property/value combination which determines the data corpus you would like to operate on.
-E.g. for operating on human genes, you need to know that [P351](http://www.wikidata.org/entity/P351) is the NCBI entrez gene ID and you also need to know that you are dealing with humans, best represented by the [found in taxon property (P703)](http://www.wikidata.org/entity/P703) with the value [Q15978631](http://www.wikidata.org/entity/Q15978631) for human.
+E.g. for operating on human genes, you need to know that [P351](http://www.wikidata.org/entity/P351) is the NCBI entrez gene ID and you also need to know that you are dealing with humans, best represented by the [found in taxon property (P703)](http://www.wikidata.org/entity/P703) with the value [Q15978631](http://www.wikidata.org/entity/Q15978631) for homo sapiens.

+IMPORTANT: In order for the fast run mode to work, the data you provide in the constructor must contain at least one unique value/id only present on one Wikidata item, e.g. an NCBI entrez gene ID, Uniprot ID, etc.
+Usually, these would be the same unique core properties used for defining domains in PBB_core, e.g. for genes, proteins, drugs or your custom domains.

-Here, the above example from normal mode with the small modifications required for running in fastrun mode.
+Below, the normal mode run example from above, slightly modified, to meet the requirements for the fastrun mode.
 To enable it, WDItemEngine requires two parameters, fast_run=True/False and fast_run_base_filter which is a dictionary holding the properties to filter for as keys and the item QIDs as dict values.
 If the value is not a QID but a literal, just provide an empty string.
 For the above example, the dictionary looks like this:

 ```Python
     fast_run_base_filter = {'P351': '', 'P703': 'Q15978631'}
 ```

+The full example:
 ```Python

     import PBB_Core